google/copybara/docs/reference.md

 url | `string`<br><p>Indicates the URL to push to as well as the URL from which to get the parent commit</p>
 push | `string`<br><p>Reference to use for pushing the change, for example 'master'</p>
 fetch | `string`<br><p>Indicates the ref from which to get the parent commit.
 Defaults to push value if None</p>
+pr_branch_to_update | `string`<br><p>A template string that refers to a pull request branch in the same repository will be updated to current commit of this push branch only if pr_branch_to_update exists.
+The reason behind this field is that presubmiting changes creates and leaves a pull request open.
+By using this, we can automerge/close this type of pull requests.
+As a result, users will see this pr_branch_to_update as merged to this push branch.
+Usage: Users can use a string or a string with a label.
+For instance ${label}_pr_branch_name.
+And the value of label must be in changes' label list.
+Otherwise, nothing will happen.</p>
 skip_push | `boolean`<br><p>DEPRECATED - Use core.workflow(dry_run = True) instead</p>
 integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>